junecastillote/junecastillote.github.io/_posts/2020-08-05-create-partition-windows-10.md

 ## Requirements

-There will be step-by-step instructions in different sections of this article.
-You can follow along, but you need these requirements below.
+The requirements are simple and you probably already have them.
+See the requirements below.

 - A Windows 10 computer.
 Any version should work.
 - You must have administrator permissions on the local computer.